Lauren Roth, Psy.D.

 Terri Longworth, B.S., CESP

-Terri is a part-time Direct Support and Certified Employment Support Professional (CESP) at HDC.
+Terri is a part-time Direct Support and Credentialed Employment Support Professional (CESP) at HDC.
 She holds a Bachelor of Science (B.S.) in Human Science and Services from the University of Rhode Island.
 Terri is an Early Childhood Education specialist and certified Early Childhood Education teacher in grades PK-2 in RI.
 She has also studied toward a Master of Early Childhood Education from the University of North Dakota, with a concentration in Autism Spectrum Disorders (ASD).
 Terri enjoys establishing rapport and a foundation of trust, as she supports clients in reaching their independence and social goals.
 She loves animals and being outside in nature, especially taking walks with clients along our beautiful coast.

 Meghan Shea, B.A.